 25mg Recommended Allowance

-Zinc is found in higher concentrations within animal sources rather than plant sources.
-A raw diet high in red meats such as beef and lamb will provide adequate amounts of zinc.
-Adding whole foods to increase zinc levels is simple and another animal source of zinc is wild oysters, which provides a high concentration of zinc.
+Zinc is found in higher concentrations within animal sources rather than plants.
+A raw diet of red meats such as beef or lamb will likely provide adequate amounts of zinc for an adult dog.
+However, an additional zinc source is often required in mixed protein raw diets and diets for puppies.
+The primary animal-based whole food which provides a high concentration of zinc is canned or cooked oysters.
 Below are zinc values of some whole foods per 1oz (28g):

-A raw diet consists of 5% raw liver and 5% other organs.
-Organs are considered nature’s multivitamin because they are packed with almost every nutrient.
-These nutrients include heavy doses of B vitamins (B1, B2, B6, folic acid, and B12), as well as traces of vitamin D. Organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and vitamin A. Pasture raised livestock and wild game contain even higher levels of these essential nutrients than their grain-fed counterparts.
+A raw diet for adult dogs typically consists of 5% raw liver and 5% other organs and puppies will be even higher.
+Organs are considered nature’s multivitamin because they are packed with many essential nutrients.
+These nutrients include heavy doses of B vitamins (B1, B2, B6, folic acid, and B12), as well as traces of vitamin D. Various organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and vitamin A. Pasture raised livestock and wild game contain even higher levels of these essential nutrients than their grain-fed counterparts.

-If whole foods for an individual nutrient cannot be fed due to sourcing, budget, or allergy/intolerance โ it is recommended to consult with a vet or nutritionist on the dosage of an individual nutrient supplement.ย
+Multivitamins will not address the common deficiencies in ratio-based raw diets and will contain nutrients already highly present in the diet.
+Over supplementing certain nutrients is not beneficial.
+It can cause digestive upset, diarrhea, or at worst hypervitaminosis.
+It is recommended to avoid multivitamins and instead provide whole foods for any essential nutrients that are missing.
+If whole foods for an individual nutrient cannot be fed due to sourcing, budget, or allergy/intolerance β then it is recommended to consult with a vet or nutritionist for the dosage of an individual nutrient supplement.

-A raw diet does not require supplements or a multivitamin to provide all essential nutrients.
-Appropriately selected whole foods can easily create a nutritionally complete diet for a dog or cat without resorting to synthetic supplementation.ย (Although this does not go to say that some supplementation are not beneficial for specific needs and/or medical conditions.)
+Raw diets do not require extensive supplementation or multivitamins to provide all essential nutrients.
+Appropriately selected whole foods can easily create a nutritionally complete diet for an adult dog or puppy without resorting to synthetic supplementation.
+(This does not mean that targeted supplementation is not beneficial for specific needs and/or medical conditions.)